naeioi/PLCA-sound-separation/readme.md

 ## Usage
 Dependency: numpy, scipy, matplotlib

 You should install Jupyter notebook to run the code in `example.ipynb`.
+Running the notebook produce a `extracted_piano.wav` in local directory.
+Please take a look at the piano sample used for training and the original mixed music in `dataset` folder.

+You may also want to fine-tune parameters for best performance by changing count of latent variables `zn` passed to `train()` and `train_given_Pf()`.

 ---------